-Six months after launch and the AMD RX Vega 64 is once more either out of stock or more expensive than a litigious Twitter spat with El Pres 45.
-But, after a ton of delays, a huge amount of speculation, leaked information and performance numbers - some accurate, and some rather more apocryphal.
-Was it worth the wait?
+The RX Vega 64 is finally back in stock after the wholesale mining boom took practically all Radeon GPUs off the market, but it’s still more expensive than a litigious Twitter spat with El Pres 45.
+But, after a ton of delays, a huge amount of speculation, leaked information and performance numbers - some accurate, and some rather more apocryphal - was it worth the wait?
+In short… to be honest, probably not.

 You need a top quality screen to pair with your GPU, so check out our pick of the best gaming monitors around today.